se-edu/se-book/processModels/preview.md

-All about SLDC process models
+All about SDLC process models